ensconced/webpack_starter/README.md

 - eslint
 - JS minification with `Terser` in production mode

-- lodash is included, mostly just as an example of importing a package
+- lodash is included, mostly just as an example of importing a package (`npm uninstall` it if you don't need it!)

 ## Not currently included